recodehive/Stackoverflow-Analysis/readme.md

 Additionally, we performed machine learning models to predict the growth of languages, the salary of data scientists, what is causing job satisfaction.
 We build six machine learning models for the same.

+This repo is crafted with ♥ and owned/maintained by @sanjay-kv